 Components: V

-Duration: Concentration (partial), up to 1 hour
+Duration: 1 hour

-Destructive energy radiates from you in an aura with a 15-foot radius.
-Until the spell ends, the aura moves with you, centered on you.
-Each creature hostile to you that is in the aura takes 1 extra point of damage from all weapon attacks.
-A creature can negate this effect if they succeed on a Spirit saving throw once within the aura’s area.
+Destructive energy radiates from you in an aura with a 15-foot radius centered on you.
+Each hostile creature that is in the spell’s area who who loses at least 1 hit point from a weapon attack made by you or one of your allies suffers 2 additional points of damage.

+A creature in the aura can negate this effect if they succeed on a Spirit saving throw once within the aura’s area.

 This spell is suppressed by the protection from good and evil (and similar abjurations).
 This is an aura bonus.